gscharps/JBProjectsPython/README.md

 Repository for my JetBrains Academy projects.
 I've included the level of difficulty that JetBrains has attached to each project.
 They range in difficulty from easy to challenging.

-## Zoo Keeper - level easy
-This is a 'easy' Python project that I worked on to get more familar with the language and its syntax.
-Users can 'go to the zoo' and 'see' animals.

 ## Tic-tac-toe - level easy
 This is a 'easy' Python project that I worked on where two users can play against each other in a game of tic tac toe using the standard output and input.